shadownrx/Adblock-Open-Source/README.md

 ## Installation

-Follow these steps to install and test the Super Adblocker on Google Chrome:
+Follow these steps to install and test the Adblock Open Source on Google Chrome:

 1. **Clone this repository** to your local machine:
     ```bash